jadnohra/pcl-sac-segmentation-comp/README.md

 ![](./screen1.png)

-The full capabilities of the PCL segmentation library is documented at https://pcl.readthedocs.io/en/latest/planar_segmentation.html.
+The full capabilities of the PCL segmentation library are documented at https://pcl.readthedocs.io/en/latest/planar_segmentation.html.
 A few of the parameters are exposed as interactive sliders.
 It is easy to add parameters depending on interest.